 Plus a small saucepan and spoon.

-To make hummingbird nectar you will use 1 part sugar to 4 parts water.
+The hummingbird food sugar to water ratio is 1:4.
+In other words to make homemade hummingbird nectar you will use 1 part sugar to 4 parts water.

 This means if you use 1 cup of sugar, you will need 4 cups of water.
 Or if you need a smaller quantity, ¼ cup of sugar to 1 cup of water.

-The most important thing to remember is to keep the 1:4 ratio the same.
+The most important thing to remember is to keep the sugar to water ratio the same.

 Combine your sugar and water on medium heat and stir until your sugar has dissolved completely.